 A 196-foot dragon hangs from the lobby's ceiling, weaving its way around a spectacular money tree made up of 88 golden coins symbolizing wealth and good fortune.

-Luna New Year celebrations returns to Downtown Summerlin as the city celebrates the Year of the Rabbit on Sunday, January 22 with a 5 p.m. with a host of activities that will include:
+Luna New Year celebrations returns to Downtown Summerlin as the city celebrates the Year of the Dragon on Friday, February 9, 2024 with a 6 p.m. with a host of activities that will include:

 Dragon & Lion Dance with Percussion Ensemble